Finding Data: Data on Health

 - National Immunization Survey (NIS) (1995+)

 Designed to assess progress on the Childhood Immunization Initiative (CII) established in 1992 and to track individual states' percentages of properly vaccinated children.
+Latest data on the NCHS site.

 - National Long-Term Care Survey: 1982, 1984, 1989, 1994, 1999, and 2004